 Analytical Theory:

-Roof or wall panel testing shall comply with the requirements of AISI S100, Section D6.2 as modified in this section of the Evaluation Criteria.
+Roof or wall panel testing shall comply with the requirements of AISI S100-16 Section I6.3 or AISI S100-12 and -07-S2-10, Section D6.2 as modified in this section of the Evaluation Criteria.

 Number of test configurations shall not be less than three (3) and shall include the minimum and maximum condition for each variable in the analytical theory.
 Test programs shall also require assemblies with intermediate test configurations between the minimum and maximum conditions to develop the analytical theory unless justification is otherwise provided.
 Common variables comprising a configuration may include: panel cross- sectional geometry; design base steel thickness; grade of steel; clip or fastener attachment spacing; and fastener type.

-Safety and resistance factors shall be determined in accordance with the procedures of AISI S100-12 Section F1.1 (c) and the definitions for the variables defined by Section D6.2.
+Safety and resistance factors shall be determined in accordance with the procedures of AISI S100-16 Section K2.1.1 (c) and the definitions for the variables defined by Section I6.3 or AISI S100-12 and -07-S2-10 Section F1.1 (c) and the definitions for the variables defined by Section D6.2.

 Alternative Clips: Alternative clips to the tested clip shall be permitted to be substituted, provided the conditions in this section of the Evaluation Criteria are satisfied.